-The Allied onslaught in the West continues its uncontested march to Germany.
-Your failure to secure vital objectives has lead to the complete collapse of the Western Front, and completely dashed any hopes for a counter-attack.
+The Allied onslaught in the west continues its uncontested march on Germany.
+Failure to secure vital objectives has led to the complete collapse of the Western Front, and dashed any hopes for a counterattack.
 With only Berlin behind us, there is nowhere to retreat.
-Only a successful stand here will save both Germany, and our lives!
+Only a successful stand here will save Germany and both our lives, mein Herr!